chumaky/datero-docs/docs/installation.md

 One for the web application and one for the database.

 You could run `datero` completely in CLI mode, but it's not handy.
-As a minimum, you will probably want to have an access for the web UI.
+As a minimum, you will probably want to have an access to the web UI.
-Internally, the web application is running on standard http port 80.
+Internally, the web application is running on standard HTTP port `80`.
-If you want to use the database, you will need to map also internal 5432 port for the database.
+If you want to use the database, you will also need to map internal `5432` port for the database.

 API is accessible through the web application under the `/api` path, so you don't need to expose it separately.
 Alternatively, you could use [datero :octicons-tab-external-16:](https://pypi.org/project/datero/){: target="_blank" rel="noopener noreferrer" } python package to access the API directly.